carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/decisions.md

 ## Creating Target Filters

-- To create a new Target Filter, you need to create a new class inherited from `TargetFilter` and override `OnFilterTarget` method:
+- To create a Target Filter, you need to create a class inherited from `TargetFilter` and override `OnFilterTarget` method:
 	```cs
 	public class ChargeStationFilter : TargetFilter
 	{